deshartman/voice-quickstart-ios/README.md

 Now let's generate another access token and add the Push Credential to the Voice Grant.

-    $ twilio token:voice \
+    $ twilio token:voice --ttl=86400 --identity=<YOUR NAME> --voice-app-sid=APxxxx --push-credential-sid=CRxxxxs
-        --identity=alice \
-        --voice-app-sid=APxxxx \
-        --push-credential-sid=CRxxxxs

 ### <a name="bullet7"></a>7.
 Receive an incoming call

 You are now ready to receive incoming calls.
 Update your app with the access token generated from step 6 and rebuild your app.
 The `TwilioVoiceSDK.register()` method will register your mobile client with the PushKit device token as well as the access token.
-Once registered, hit your application server's **/place-call** endpoint: `https://my-quickstart-dev.twil.io/place-call?to=alice`.
+Once registered, hit your application server's **/place-call** endpoint: `https://my-quickstart-dev.twil.io/place-call?to=<YOUR NAME>`.

 This will trigger a Twilio REST API request that will make an inbound call to the identity registered on your mobile app.
 Once your app accepts the call, you should hear a congratulatory message.

 Register your mobile client with the PushKit device token: